thiagodp/concordialang/doc/README.md

                             action: 'script' | 'command',
                             name?: string;
                             content?: string;
-                            // name or content is used, bot not both }
+                            // name or content is used, but not both }
                     ]
                 }